evkx/evkx.github.io/content/models/hongqi/e-hs9/E-HS9_Exclusive/_index.md

 ## User interface and control

 Hongqi E-HS9 Exclusive has multiple integrated screens.
-Behind the steering wheel is a digital instrument cluster, in center of dashboard there is a infotainment screen, in center consol there is a screen for climate system.
+Behind the steering wheel is a digital instrument cluster.
+In the center of the dashboard is an infotainment screen, and in the center console is a screen for the climate system.
 For the passenger, there is an infotainment screen.
 The  screen behind the steering wheel integrated into the dashboard is 16,2 inches large.
 The touch screen in the dashboard's center  is 16,2 inches large.
 The touch screen in front of the passenger in the dashboard is 16,2 inches large.
 The touch screen in the middle of the center console is 10,2 inches large.

 <figur>